Arjun-G-Ravi/AI-Notes/04_NLP/08_Transformers.md

 ![Alt text](BHzGVskWGS_3jEcYYi6miQ.png)

-Notably, transformers exhibit scalability, efficiently handling long-range dependencies and large datasets, making them versatile for a range of applications in NLP, Computer Vision and beyond.
 Another advantage of transformers over RNNs is that it computes the input data parallely, while generating the output sequentially.

 ## Self Attention
 The key innovation of transformers is their self-attention mechanism, which enables transformers to `capture long-range dependencies in data`, making them well-suited for tasks involving sequences.

-Self-attention is a mechanism in NLP models that allows the model to consider the context(the words around that word) of a word in a sentence when encoding it as a numeric vector.
-During self-attention, the model computes a weighted sum of the embeddings of all the words in a sentence, where the weights are determined by the attention scores assigned to each word.
+Self-attention is a mechanism in NLP models that `allows the model to consider the context(the words around that word) of a word in a sentence when encoding it as a numeric vector.` During self-attention, the model computes a weighted sum of the embeddings of all the words in a sentence, where the weights are determined by the attention scores assigned to each word.
 These attention scores reflect the importance of each word in the context of the current word being encoded.
 Thus the embedding for each word is calculated dynamically with the help of the words around it.

-This self-attention mechanism can be extended to multi-head attention, allowing the network to jointly attend to multiple positions in the input sequence simultaneously.

-Learning this context using the self attention mechanism lets us have a rich representation of the word - allowing the model to perform better as it allows the model to focus on different parts of the input sequence differently for each position.
-This is used along with the normal word embedding for a really good representation.

-For the following senteces, apple has the same vector representation in attention mechanism(like using word2vec), but very different representation if self attention is used.
- - Steve Jobs is the CEO of apple.
- - An apple fell over Newton's head.

 # Query, Key, Value system for attention
 The Query, Key, Value (QKV) system is a fundamental component of the attention mechanism used in transformers.
 In this system, when processing a sequence of input data, each element (e.g., word) is associated with three vectors: a Query vector (Q), a Key vector (K), and a Value vector (V).
 Here's a brief overview of their roles: